This job description reflects the general level and nature of the job. It is not intended to be all inclusive.

 The Program Director reports directly to and works with the Executive Director to drive the development of VIA’s initiatives and participant experiences in Asia and the US through experiential programs and ongoing community engagement.
 As part of a team, the goal of the position is to provide programmatic content leadership, coordination of participant engagement, and oversight in developing new programs in line with our strategic plan.

 - Maintain a program portfolio, including short-term and exposure programs, workshops, virtual courses, and other forms of engagement.

-- Develop program content and timeline, short-term and long-term program strategies, and objectives for program portfolio that are in line with VIA’s strategic plan and overall mission.
+- Develop program content and timeline, short-term and long-term program strategies, and objectives for program portfolio that are in line with VIA’s intended learning outcomes, strategic plan, and overall mission.

 - As needed, run or assist with programs in Asia and the US (including virtual and in-person programs).

 - Analyze past program designs and assessments to evolve the program; maintain a record of the programs’ evolution.

 - Scaffold programming to maximize participants’ learning outcomes.

 - Evaluate each program according to VIA’s core curriculum objectives and content-specific programmatic goals and objectives.

 - Work with the Director of Operations to assess each program according to VIA’s strategic success indicators and grant/internal reporting requirements.